splunk/public-o11y-docs/sp-oncall/get-started/getting-started-spoc.rst

 Coverage Activities
 --------------------------

-- `Scheduled Overrides <https://help.victorops.com/knowledge-base/scheduled-overrides/>` - allow users to request on-call coverage for any planned absence.
+- :ref:`Scheduled Overrides <scheduled-overrides>` - allow users to request on-call coverage for any planned absence.

-- `Manual Take On-Call <https://help.victorops.com/knowledge-base/manual-take-call/>` - take someone's on-call shift one-off.
+- :ref:`Manual Take On-Call <manual-take-call>` - take someone's on-call shift one-off.
 On-call personnel change in real time.

 How does an incident get to me?